 - Ask follow-up questions that dig deeper into particular sources

-Research vs Chat
+Research vs chat

 - Current events or recent developments